tijnedens/rooster-color/README.md

 * Extension should now be installed and displayed on the extensions page.
 ## Usage

-When visiting [rooster.rug.nl](https:rooster.rug.nl), open the extension UI by pressing the small jigsaw icon in the top left menu bar and clicking on the extension.
+When visiting [rooster.rug.nl](https:rooster.rug.nl), open the extension UI by pressing the small jigsaw icon in the top right menu bar and clicking on the extension.

 > Tip: You can pin the extension to the menu bar.
 > * Just click on the jigsaw icon to open the extensions menu.